Update: December 11, 2010

 Two months ago, I returned to Front Sight to take the Practical

 Rifle course.
-I needed to qualify as a DG so I could take some of the
+I needed to qualify with a DG so I could take some of the

-other rifle course.
-I am happy to report I am now part of that 1% DG rate.
+other rifle courses.
+I am happy to report I am now part of that 1% Distinguished Graduate rate.